shivshank/TagLang/README.md

 Identifiers
 -----------
 I don't know what this means yet, but for now don't do anything crazy: don't start them with numbers, they CAN include dashes or underscores, and nonascii letters are okay.
-Stray away from other snyax symbols like =, "", '', <>, (), and []
+Stray away from other syntax symbols like =, "", '', <>, (), and []